nutchanon-pho/be8-webservice-suite/README.md

 # Design
 ### `CalloutHandler` Abstract Class
 A class called `CalloutHandler` is an abstract class with attributes of `endpoint`, `timeout` and `calloutResponseHandler`.
+These are the properties which should be required for any types of web service callouts. `CalloutHandler` is designed to be an abstract class with the implementation of `Calloutable` interface.
+To implement a specific type of a callout handler, one must extend `CalloutHandler` abstract class which could be seen in `RESTCalloutHandler` as an example.
+For more insight please see 'Supported Web Service' section.

+### `Calloutable` Interface
-These are the properties which should be required for any types of web service callouts.
-There is an abstract method `callout()` which will perform the callout depending on those web services whether it is REST or SOAP.
-The method is defined as abstract for the purpose of other classes to extend this abstract class and override the functionality of `callout()`.
+This interface contains a method `callout()` which will perform the callout depending on those web services whether it is REST or SOAP.
+The class which implements this interface must specify the functionality of `callout()` to serve with the purposed type of web service.
+For example, `RESTCalloutHandler` implements the calling of REST web service inside `callout()` method.

-### `CalloutResponseHandler` Abstract Class
+### `ResponseHandleable` Interface
-This abstract class is determined to be extended for the override of `handleResponse(Object response)` abstract method.
-The instances of these inherited class will be passed to the `CalloutHandler`.
+This interface is determined to be implemented for the implementation of `handleResponse(Object response)` method.
+The instances of these implemented class will be passed to the `CalloutHandler`.
 As a result, each `CalloutHandler` instance could have multiple ways of handling responses.
-The inherited classes will have the freedom to implement the handling of response from web service callouts.
+The implemented classes will have the freedom to implement the handling of response from web service callouts.
 The method `handleResponse(Object response)` will be called after a complete web service callout.

 # Supported Web Service
 ### 1. REST